aythels/Color-Oracle/README.md

 Upon inputting the name of a Instagram user on the webpage, a call is made to the server to request the profile picture associated with that user.
 Since Instagram blocks too many API requests, the request is instead made through a third-party API using Puppeteer.

-A color palette is generated from the profile image.
-Each containing colors is broken down into R, G, and B values which are then put through an algorithm which filters and cross references words with similar R, G and B values in the data set.
+A color palette is generated from the recieved profile image.
+Each containing colors is broken down into R, G, and B values which are then put through an algorithm which filters and cross references adjectives with similar R, G and B values in the data set.

 ## Setup